 There is no textbook for this course.
-Rather, lecture content will be supported by Set Readings (see pg 8), which will be available for download from Canvas.
-The purpose of the Set Readings is three-fold: 1)

-to help you to prepare for class and extend your knowledge of material covered in class, 2) to introduce you to primary literature on gambling, which will in turn 3) equip you for the Written Assignment, and preparing for the longer questions on the Final test.
+Rather, lecture content will be supported by Set Readings (see pg 8), which are available for download from Canvas.
+The purpose of the Set Readings is three-fold: 1) to help you to prepare for class and extend your knowledge of material covered in class, 2) to introduce you to primary literature on gambling, which will in turn 3) equip you better for the Written Assignment, and preparing for the longer questions on the Final exam.
 Students should aim to read each Set Reading by the corresponding quiz deadline in the Course Schedule, but there is no assumption of having read the paper in order to follow particular classes.
 On the multiple choice questions and short answers that comprise the Midterms, the Set Readings are only examinable to the level that they have been discussed in class.

-Canvas:

-All course materials will be available via Canvas www.canvas.ubc.ca.
+Canvas: All course materials will be available via Canvas www.canvas.ubc.ca.
 There is a student's guide to Canvas on the 335 home page, plus a Canvas guide for Psychology students at bit.ly/UBCPsychCanvas which you may find useful (e.g. as a refresher).
 Class slides will be uploaded to Canvas (Modules), typically the morning of class.
-Class recordings will be available in Canvas Modules.
-You should use Canvas to submit your Written Assignment (see below).
+Class recordings will be posted with the slides in the weekly folder within Canvas Modules.
+You should use Canvas to take the two Midterms and to submit your Written Assignment (see below).

 Participant Credit is available for contributing posts on course content in our Graded Discussion Threads.
-These posts can be on 1) links to news articles or research papers relevant to themes that will be identified in class on a weekly basis, 2) thoughtful commentary (e.g. a summary, counter-argument, or alternative perspective) on materials posted by other students.
+These posts can be on 1) links to news articles or research papers relevant to themes that will be identified in class on a weekly basis, 2) thoughtful commentary (e.g. a counter-argument or alternative perspective) on posts by other students.
 For more details, there is a Guidelines document on Canvas.
 These forums will be moderated by the teaching team; students are reminded to be respectful of other students' beliefs and opinions.
 Abusive or disrespectful language will not be tolerated and will at minimum lead to the student being ejected from the discussion groups.

-The Canvas site also contains numerous non-graded discussion threads, e.g. Q&A threads about the course structure, upcoming tests, and so on.
+The Canvas site also contains several non-graded discussion threads, e.g. Q&A threads about the course structure, upcoming tests, and so on.
 These threads do not contribute to the Participation Credit.
 If students email me questions relating to course content or course structure that I feel will be relevant to other students, I will often copy the question to the discussion threads.

-Written Assignment

-For the Written Assignment, students will prepare a 5 page report on a newspaper article that describes an original research paper that is relevant to the course (e.g. gambling, gaming, behavioural addiction, biases in decision-making).
-Each student will select their news article & corresponding research paper from an approved list that will be made available in week 2 of term; we trialled this system last year and it was successful in simplifying the selection process.
-The deadline for submitting the Written Assignment is scheduled on the Monday after the Midterm Break, but given the proximity to the Midterm 2 Test, my strong recommendation is to do most of the work on the Written Assignment between Midterm 1 and Midterm 2.
-Your Written Assignment report should describe the objectives and findings of the research paper, but also consider the accuracy of the media coverage (e.g. evidence of an agenda, 'dumbing down' of science), see further details below.
+Written Assignment: For the Written Assignment, students will prepare a 5 page report on a newspaper article describing a research paper that is relevant to the course.
+You should select your news article & corresponding research paper from an approved list of around 20 articles that will be made available early in the term.
+The deadline for submitting the Written Assignment is scheduled on the Friday after the Midterm Break.
+Given the proximity to the Midterm 2 Test, my strong recommendation is to get started on the Written Assignment between the Midterm 1 and Midterm 2.
+Most of the marks for your Written Assignment (16/20) are awarded for your description of the research paper, with 4/20 marks for considering the accuracy of the media coverage (e.g. evidence of an agenda, 'dumbing down' of science).
+As such, it's important to choose a pair of articles where you feel comfortable with the scientific content of the research paper.
+There are further details on the Written Assignment below.